sevagh/pitch-detection/README.md

 * YIN - [paper](http://audition.ens.fr/adc/pdf/2002_JASA_YIN.pdf) - [visualization](./misc/yin)
 * Autocorrelation

-The implementations of YIN and MPM have been iteratively optimized with perf, googlebench, and heaptrack.
-If you can detect any more potential optimizations, please contribute.

 ### Build and install

 Using this project should be as easy as `make && sudo make install` on Linux with a modern GCC - I don't officially support other platforms.

 This project depends on [ffts](https://github.com/anthonix/ffts).
 To run the tests, you need [googletest](https://github.com/google/googletest), and run `make test && ./bin/test`.
 To run the bench, you need [google benchmark](https://github.com/google/benchmark), and run `make bench && ./bin/bench`.
+To profile with perf, you can use `make profile` to compile the benchmarks with `-fno-omit-frame-pointer`.

 ### Usage